LAST UPDATE APRIL 2020

 From the three MUST-try foods from Dotonbori, takoyakis should be the first in your list.
 Takoyakis are little balls of dough with a few slices of octopus inside that are cooked in a special pan.
 It is quite a show to see how the skilful takoyaki cooks move the balls to cook both sides using sticks.
 Although the classic is with octopus, there are also varieties like the shrimp takoyakis.
 We loved this little place between Den Den Town and Dotonbori called Naniwa Ebimaru Honpo.

 Okonomiyakis are usually translated as pancakes, but the most accurate would be scrambled eggs with Japanese cabbage and then lots of of other ingredients to your taste.
 Okonomiyakis are made in front of you (and in some restaurants, even by yourself) in a big griddle.
 The restaurants also offer yakisoba which can be eaten as a side, order it with a wrapping omelette.
-We stumbled in Dotonbori with this yummy Okonomiyaki resturant: Houzenji Sanpei
+We can recommend two restaurants, Fukutaro and Houzenji Sanpei.

 - Wagyu beef barbecue